 What to do when you Feel Lost

-Losing a mother is a tough experience.
-As much as you may know your mother is about to die, it doesn’t mean you can’t feel overwhelmed.
+Preparing for mom’s death is a tough experience.
+As much as you may know your mom is about to die, it doesn’t mean you can’t feel overwhelmed.

 When you get overwhelmed with the emotions, you will need someone to hold you.
 Who else is better suited to help you than someone who is specialized at helping those who mourn?

-It is through preparation that you will be able to heal after the loss of your mother.
+It is through preparation for mom’s death that you will be able to heal after her death.
 Therefore, make sure you set things in order for the coming period of mourning.

 It is a tough experience but then it is part of life.
 We have no choice but to face it.
 Stay strong and push through this period.